 What are the early signs and symptoms of diabetic foot ulcers?

 Pain is not a common symptom due to neuropathy.
 Early signs include drainage on socks, redness, swelling, and odor.
 Regular foot checks are key for early detection.
-Patients should look for cuts, bruises, cracks, blisters, redness, ulcers, or any abnormalities daily.
+Patients should look for cuts, bruises, cracks, blisters, redness, ulcers, or abnormalities daily.

 How are diabetic foot ulcers professionally assessed and diagnosed?